tsmallwood23/tsmallwood23/README.md

 - 👋 Hi, I’m Tanner Smallwood.
 - 👀 I’m interested in basketball, whiskey, hiking/backpacking, FIRE, snowboarding, and obviously technology!
 - 🌱 I’m currently working on transitioning from being a traditional System Administrator to a DevOps Engineer.
-It's turned out to be quite the journey!
+It's been quite the fun journey!
 - 📫 How to reach me: smallwood.tanner23@gmail.com or https://linkedin.com/in/tanner-smallwood

 <!---